 I’ve also embraced Teilhard de Chardin’s view of evolution as “Christogenesis”: God’s love moving the universe inexorably in evolutionary time – a drive toward progressive states of complexity and consciousness.
 Evolution becomes conscious of itself through collective human awareness.
 Bonded with creation, the One feeds, teaches, admonishes, and comforts as consciousness grows.

 Complexity and consciousness proceed at the personal level as well.
 As one matures, more of one’s inner self, hidden in the psyche’s shadows and deeper pools of soul, come to light.
 When the ego strikes a healthy balance between management and openness, the soul is more able to teach him or her the nature of God’s call.

-At another level of human activity, family-generated community building represents an important vector of that evolutionary change.
-It occurs at a sustainable scale of place, earthen habitat, and community.
-Deliberation among its members makes a community more conscious of itself.
-The organizing it entails recognizes its intricacy, and seeks to make it work in the community’s, and society’s, interests.
+Respectful conversation among its members makes a community more conscious of itself.
 The loving, productive family cultivates thick, developmental roles that further individual growth, beginning with children.
 Through parents and others, the One readies youth for more community, more vibrant democracy, and responsible care of the earth.